- Better communication increases understanding, fosters trust, and stands out as the essential ingredient for getting things done.

 - Avoid time-wasting practices like ’round-the-room introductions – unless essential.

-- Ask that attendees focus and close laptops and avoid phones.
-(We all know the difference between checking something urgent, and distracted behavior.)
+- For in-person meetings, ask that attendees focus and close laptops and avoid phones.

-Remember this: meetings are essential to better communication.
+Remember this: meetings are essential to effective communication.
 In fact, aside from conversations around the office (or via a communication tool – remember, this applies to remote work too) meetings are the main way we actually communicate.
-In other words, meetings are a constant and consistent opportunity to practice better communication.
+In other words, meetings are a constant and consistent opportunity to practice better communication skills.

-If step one is to look at your overall meetings, and the habits and practices you’ve developed around them, step two is to establish a healthy practice of at least one specific type of meeting: the 1-on-1 meeting.
+If the first step is to look at your overall meetings, and the habits and practices you’ve developed around them, step two is to establish a healthy practice of at least one specific type of meeting: the 1-on-1 meeting.

 You want tactical?
 This is it.